 About the Biomakespace

 Biomakespace is Cambridge’s first community based, open access biology and prototyping space, on the Cambridge Biomedical Campus.
-We aim to build a community of scientists, engineers, technologists, entrepreneurs, teachers, artists and members of the public interested in engineering with biology.
+We are a community of scientists, engineers, technologists, entrepreneurs, teachers, artists and members of the public interested in engineering with biology.
 Biomakespace provides members with affordable access to a well equipped lab and prototyping space as well as to training and social events.

 Biomakespace complements Cambridge’s Makespace (http://makespace.org/) through concentrating on experimental biology and fabrication tools focused on scientific applications.
 By encouraging and supporting project based interdisciplinary collaborations, Biomakespace aims to contribute to awareness, knowledge and innovation in engineering with biology.
 As the community grows, we aim to open the space to the public for events.